US Family Immigration

 There are unlimited visas available in the Immediate Relative group, whereas there are a specific amount of Family Preference visas available annually.

-The 4 Steps to Applying for Family-Based Immigration
+The 4 Steps to Applying for a US Family Visa

 There are specific steps to follow in order for a U.S. Lawful Permanent Resident to successfully sponsor a family member.
 These are: